Frampton Cotterell

-Frampton Cotterell is a large village and parish, in South Gloucestershire, South West England, on the River Frome.
+Frampton Cotterell is a village and civil parish in South Gloucestershire, England, on the River Frome.
 The village is contiguous with Winterbourne to the south-west and Coalpit Heath to the east.
 The parish borders Iron Acton to the north and Westerleigh to the south-east, the large town of Yate is 2 mi away.
-The village is 8 mi north-east of the city of Bristol.

-The village has evolved from a once rural Gloucestershire village, to a partial dormitory village for Bristol.
-The population including adjoining Winterbourne was 14,694 in 2011 The population according to the UK crime statistics was around 9,385 and is increasing.
-The population was remeasured at the 2011 census and came to 6,520 for the parish alone.
+The village is 8 mi north-east of Bristol.
+The population of the village together with the adjoining village of Winterbourne was 14,694 in 2011.
+The population of the parish alone was 6,520 at the 2011 census.

 History

 Pre Anglo-Saxon history

 Very little archaeological work has taken place in the Frampton Cotterell area so knowledge of the area prior to the Anglo-Saxon arrival is limited.
 Local historians tend to use field names and street names to work out the distant history of the village.
 It is believed from place names that there were two settlements in the area in the Roman times.
 One centred on the group of shops at the Church Road/Frampton End Road junction, where the name Dullage survived until the 1940s.
 The second was in rural farmland west of Cogmill in between Frampton Cotterell and Iron Acton, here several fields held the name Chessolds from the old English 'ceastel' meaning 'a heap of stones'.